crhuber/linux-cheatsheet/readme.md

     * User Time - if idle time is low, you can expect this to be high.
 Find process taking up cpu
     *  Memory usage: don't look at the "free" memory -- it's misleading.
 To get the actual memory available, subtract the "cached" memory from the "used" memory.
 This is because Linux caches things liberally, and often the memory can be freed up when it's needed
     * Stealtime = virtual machines are competing for resources.
 If %st increases on all VM's, means your VM is using too much cpu. elif %st increases on just one VM = Physical is oversold
+    * cpu: usertime (time spent on processor running your program).
+System is the time spent in operating system kernel
+	* iowait: time cpu waiting for disk or network io.
+	* load: is how many processes are waiting to run
+    	- < 0.7 = healthy (on single core machine)
+    	- 1.0 = system is fully used (on single core machine)
+		- 1.0 on single core, 4.0 on quad core
+		- broken down by one minute, 5 minutes, 15 minutes
+		- lscpu: shows how many cores
+	* Memory: true memory usage is memory used - swap cached
+	* swap: cached: caches files in the filesystem in memory for better performance.
+Uses spare memory
+	* SwapTotal, SwapFree.
+If they are equal there is no swapping going on

     ```